uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Humans have increasingly sought efficient road network systems to find optimal routes from starting points to destinations, beginning at or after a specified start time \( T_{start} \).
 The goal is to arrive at the destination as early as possible, adhering to the planned departure time or later, and allowing for departure as late as possible given the earliest arrival time.
 Experience indicates that many people struggle with planning journeys using traditional road maps.
 Longer journeys, spanning multiple segments, require consulting multiple schedules simultaneously.
 Once a route is identified, typically minimal effort is invested in refining the solution or exploring alternatives for different departure times.

-Previous efforts to find the fastest routes in public transportation networks were primarily aimed at planning purposes, as referenced in works such as [10] and [Ga, 1984].
+Previous efforts to find the fastest routes in public transportation networks were primarily aimed at planning purposes, as referenced in works such as [10] and [11].
 However, these attempts did not specifically provide detailed information about travel options within existing transportation networks.
 Systems used for capacity planning or passenger flow models typically relied on approximate (mean) travel times, which sufficed for those purposes.

 Yet, when the objective shifted to providing precise travel information, a much higher level of detail became essential.
-This involved using exact departure and arrival times, as well as ensuring accurate connection times (known as connectional margins).
+This involved using exact departure and arrival times, as well as ensuring accurate connection times within the network system flow (known as connectional margins).
 Achieving such precision demanded significant computer storage and processing power, which may have deterred earlier attempts.
 Moreover, the cost of computers with adequate capacity may have been prohibitive for customer service applications in the past.

-However, the current availability of relatively inexpensive microcomputers with sufficient capabilities, coupled with the growing importance of customer-oriented applications, has facilitated the development of comprehensive travel information systems.
+However, the current availability of relatively inexpensive microcomputers with sufficient capabilities, coupled with the growing importance of customer-oriented applications, has facilitated the development of comprehensive travel information systems and path finder.
 These advancements have made it feasible to create systems that cater to the specific travel needs of individuals with detailed and accurate information.